 Software Engineer or Developer

 The work scope of a software developer has been evolving.
-Engineers are not only bound to Coding, but in the past, they are also only responsible for coding.
-There are significant changes of scopes and ways of working as a developer in today’s world.
+Engineers are not only bound to Coding, but in the past, they are only responsible for Coding.
+Significant changes exist in scopes and ways of working as a developer today.

 Tech stack to know for a developer

 Teams with different responsibilities evolved in a software development life cycle.
 Each group uses a specific tech stack for a project's smooth and flawless development.
-Amongst those, few are core, and few are used to cooperating with a cross-functional team.
-Therefore, a group requires engineers or developers with such skills to align with the team to create value for the team and develop projects by maintaining standards.
+Amongst those, only some are core, and only some are used to cooperating with a cross-functional team.
+Therefore, a group requires an engineering manager or developer with such skills to align with the team to create value for the team and develop projects by maintaining standards.

 All the departments and their used technologies are involved in the development pipeline: dev to production.
-Therefore companies want to hire people who are smart enough to handle basic to advanced configurations involved in the development pipeline.
-So it is very much necessary to learn the tech stack that makes you an innovative and demandable developer.
+Therefore, companies want to hire people who are smart enough to handle basic to advanced configurations involved in the development pipeline.
+So, it is necessary to learn the tech stack that makes you an innovative and demandable developer.

-It will be very much clear with an example.
+It will be evident with an example.
 A c# developer must know the tech stack:

 1. Language

 What is Language?
 A programming language allows programmers (developers) to communicate with computers.
-Programming languages consist of rules that allow string values to be converted into various ways of generating machine code or, in the case of visual programming languages, graphical elements.
+Programming languages consist of rules that will enable string values to be converted into various ways of generating machine code or, in the case of visual programming languages, graphical elements.

 2. Frameworks